 The skincare world is definitely not a “one size fits all” kind of a thing.
 I love the fact that we’re all becoming more knowledgeable in terms of our skin’s needs and product ingredients.
 I mean, as long as you don’t take skincare advice from those viral DIY recipes you can sometimes find on Pinterest.

 One of the most interesting product ranges I’ve been using over the last month or so, have to be Samaya* products.
-It’s an all natural brand of products based on Ayurvedic principles that are supposed to help you find a “perfect balance”- starting with your skin.
-According to ancient Ayurveda holistic healing system, every one of us has a unique mix of three mind and body principles, which create specific traits and characteristics.
+It’s an all-natural brand of products based on Ayurvedic principles that are supposed to help you find a “perfect balance”- starting with your skin.
+According to the ancient Ayurveda holistic healing system, every one of us has a unique mix of three mind and body principles, which create specific traits and characteristics.
 Those three principles are called doshas: Vata, Pitta, and Kapha.
 On their website, Samaya offers a quick test to help determine your dominant dosha and you can then explore personalized product recommendations.

 The quick quiz found that my dominant dosha is Vata which Samaya describe as “Energetic and creative in balance, but worried, tired and indecisive when out of balance.
 Often of slender build and suffers from cold hands and feet.
 Tends to have delicate dry skin and hair, which may need extra moisturizing and nourishment to keep it glowing and healthy.”
 I was actually a bit surprised at how accurate and spot-on this description was, especially the part about cold hands and feet and frustration when feeling out of balance.
 But let’s talk about the actual products.